kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 Any changes to the CEL function library will make it possible for CRD authors to create CRDs that are incompatible with all previous Kubernetes releases that supported CEL.
 Because of this incompatibility, changing the function library will need to carefully considered and kept to a minimum.
 All changes will need to be limited to function additions.
-We will not add functions to do things that can already be accomplished with existing functions.
-Improving ease-of-use at the cost of fragmentation / incompatibility with older servers is not a good trade-off.
+We will not add functions to do things that can already be reasonably accomplished with existing functions Improving ease-of-use at the cost of fragmentation / incompatibility with older servers is not a good trade-off.

 Any function library change must follow the [API Changes](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md)